 Carter currently lives in Istanbul, where he operates another location of the store.
 Prior to the pandemic, Carter traveled frequently to San Francisco, but said the pandemic has made travel between the two cities "uncertain and unsafe."

 "It's not necessary for us to travel that much to manage the business," he said.
 "A big part of the appeal of having a shop in San Francisco was flying over and enjoying the city."

 Carter said he planned to expand to Hayes Valley next year, but is currently reconsidering due to the pandemic.
 He said he's unsure of whether or not he'll maintain a brick and mortar store, in part because online sales have remained healthy during shelter-in-place.

 "Since the outbreak we've had a record number of online orders, mainly from the Bay Area," said Carter.
 "That may be the best way for us to continue until things return to normal."

 Hoodline readers will recall that prior to Mini-Chic and Turkish Modern, the space was occupied by 18th Street Cleaners, which closed in 2016.

 The announcement continues a trend of neighborhood businesses closing due to the financial impact of COVID-19.
-Yesterday Hoodline learned Latin American restaurant Castro Republic (2295 Market St) was permanently closed, and last month, long-time pet store Best in Show (545 Castro St.) and vitamin and supplement shop Active Nutrition (2275 Market St.) both announced closures.
+In the past week Hoodline learned Latin American restaurant Castro Republic (2295 Market St) and 68-year old It's Top Coffee Shop (1801 Market) were permanently closed, and last month, long-time pet store Best in Show (545 Castro St.) and vitamin and supplement shop Active Nutrition (2275 Market St.) both announced closures.